How to Become a Medical Assistant

-For example, at NWHSU the Associate of Applied Science in Medical Assisting program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board.
+For example, at NWHSU the Medical Assisting diploma program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Medical Assisting Education Review Board.

 How supportive is the learning environment?

 The roles of a medical assistant make it a very hands-on profession in which you may be expected to draw blood, administer injections, perform basic lab duties, and carry out other clinical tasks.

 Some programs leave the hands-on training for the final phase of your medical assistant education, where you’ll be interning in an actual clinical setting.

 Many medical assistant students find it extremely valuable to have hands-on training prior to their internship.
 That means learning important skills firsthand from faculty and practicing them in a comfortable, supportive environment.

 By practicing hands-on skills repeatedly and having faculty check your progress, you’ll likely be more confident during your clinical internship—and have a more beneficial experience.

 Be sure to ask how a program handles the clinical training of their students.
 You may want to find one that provides a hands-on laboratory where you can practice a variety of clinical skills under the supervision of helpful and easily accessible instructors.

 What’s the program (and the school) like?

 To give you an idea of what a program is like, schools may put on multiple admissions events a year for prospective students.

 As you research programs, be sure you inquire about things such as: